 Average cost per click for search advertising

-Search advertising is a cost-effective advertising strategy—and the average cost per click really shows that across all industries we looked at.
+Search advertising is a cost-effective advertising strategy—and the average cost per click really shows that across all industries we looked at, despite a slight increase over the last year.

-The lowest average cost per click came from real estate search advertising campaigns at $1.36, while arts and entertainment was close behind at only $1.51 per click.
+The lowest average cost per click came from arts and entertainment search advertising campaigns at $0.85, while apparel, fashion, and jewelry was close behind at only $1.04 per click.

 Other industries that had a low CPC include restaurants and food, sports and recreation, and travel.